mikesvoboda/jackson/docs/legal_filings/complaint_ironstone_surveying.md

 **18.** This constitutes intentional fraud in professional documentation, as Defendant knowingly misrepresented a placed pin as a found pin.

+### **C-1.
+Suspicious Circumstances Suggesting External Pressure**

+**18-A.** Upon information and belief, the circumstances surrounding Defendant's return to the Property to place the termination pin suggest external pressure or coordination with other parties.

+**18-B.** Professional surveyors do not typically return to perform additional unpaid field work after completing and delivering a survey unless compelled by external circumstances.

+**18-C.** The suspicious timing of Defendant's second site visit - after the initial survey showed no easement termination - followed by the sudden "discovery" of a pin marked as "IPF" suggests coordination designed to establish an easement path favorable to Georgia Power Company's interests.

+**18-D.** No reasonable professional explanation exists for Defendant's voluntary return to perform additional costly field work, suggesting external pressure, compensation, or coordination that Defendant has concealed from Plaintiffs.

 ### **D. Coordinate Misdirection Fraud and Professional Deception**

 **19.** Analysis of Defendant's coordinate claims reveals sophisticated professional fraud designed to conceal incomplete survey work.